-Thornton Tomasetti, Structural Engineer
+Thornton Tomasetti, Structural Design,

 Jaros, Baum & Bolles (JB&B), MEP & Fire Protection Consultant

-The Vision: The Shed is New York’s new center for artistic invention.
+The Mission: The Shed is New York’s new center for artistic invention.
 We work with original artists and leading thinkers across all art forms and disciplines, supporting artists who take risks, advance their fields and address the significant issues of our time.